Michael O. Allen

 Working Papers

-1. Democracy, Inequality, and Antitrust (Revise & resubmit, Journal of Politics)
+1. Democracy, Inequality, and Antitrust (Conditionally accepted, Journal of Politics)

 (with Kenneth Scheve and David Stasavage)

-2. Thinking Locally, Acting Globally: The Domestic Legitimacy of the US Federal Reserve as a Global Governor (Under review) (with Aditi Sahasrabuddhe)
+2. Thinking Locally, Acting Globally: The Domestic Legitimacy of the US Federal Reserve as a Global Governor (Revise & resubmit, Review of International Organizations) (with Aditi Sahasrabuddhe)

 [Preregistration Materials]